 Mayo is a staple in many of our diets.
 It’s worth investigating what’s in it!
 I wanted to know what was in mayonnaise, and especially whether or not it contained dairy.
-Here’s what I found.
+When I asked myself ‘is mayo dairy?’ here’s what I found.

 So, is mayo dairy?
 Plain, old-fashioned mayo is generally dairy-free.
 In its most basic form, mayonnaise is simply an emulsified mixture of oil, egg, and vinegar.
 Milk and/or milk products are not a traditional ingredient in mayonnaise, although milk products may be added in some recipes.

 If you’re following a strict dairy-free diet, then you will want to check the label to make absolute certain the brand you’re buying is lactose or dairy free.

 In this article, we will go over what mayo is generally made of and when it can be considered a dairy product.

 Mayo is generally considered dairy-free because the main ingredients lack any milk products.
 Any food produced from or containing the milk of mammals is considered a dairy product.

 None of the common traditional ingredients in mayonnaise contain milk.
 That being said, some recipes do add in milk products or are produced in facilities that also handle milk.
 So, if you have a lactose or dairy allergy, or are lactose intolerant, be sure to double-check as some mayo may contain dairy!

 Old-fashioned mayonnaise recipes are generally milk-free (perfect for those of us who like making our own mayonnaise!).

 Wanting to make homemade mayonnaise?
 This way you can make sure that it’s dairy free!